Opportunities at ChildFund India

 Required Experience and Education

-• At least 7 years of experience in NGO sector, of which minimum of 2-3 years’ experience in management and leading specific projects.
+• 3-4 years of experience in NGO sector, of which minimum of 2 years’ experience of implementing community level activities with supervision from the line manager.

-• Strong experience in leading community level implementation and building networks at local level especially at district and ward level in the urban.
+• Strong experience in leading community level implementation and establishing rapport with the local community leaders, ward and municipality level members, district level stakeholders, etc.

 • Knowledge of participatory community development approaches.

-• Strong communication skills (both verbal and written) in Hindi, English.
+• Good communication skills (both verbal and written) in Hindi and English

-• Strong computer skills, with familiarity in using Microsoft Office suite applications.
+• Good computer skills, with familiarity in using Microsoft Office suite applications.

-• Willingness to travel to different urban wards including slums.
+• Willingness to travel to urban slums and interaction with the communities

 Primary Responsibilities